JJ/alpine-raku/README.md

 	docker run -it jjmerelo/alpine-raku

-to get into the perl6 interpreter REPL.
+to get into the raku interpreter REPL.
 Can also be used as a "binary" this way

 	docker run -t jjmerelo/alpine-raku -e "say 'hello þor'"